Mesonephros: Structure

-The mesonephros acts as a structure similar to the kidney that, in humans, functions between the sixth and tenth weeks of embryological life.
+The mesonephros acts as a structure similar to the kidney that, in humans, functions between the sixth and tenth weeks of embryonic development.
 Despite the similarity in structure, function, and terminology, however, the mesonephric nephrons do not form any part of the mature kidney or nephrons.

 In humans, the mesonephros consists of units which are similar in structure and function to nephrons of the adult kidney.
 Each of these consists of a glomerulus, a tuft of capillaries which arises from lateral branches of dorsal aorta and drains into the inferior cardinal vein; a Bowman's capsule, a funnel like structure which surrounds the glomerulus; and a mesonephric tubule, a tube which connects the Bowman's capsule to the mesonephric duct.
-A unit consisting of a single glomerulus and the Bowman's capsule surrounding it is called renal corpuscle, and a unit consisting of single renal corpuscle with its associated mesonephric tubule is called a "nephron" or "excretory mesonephric unit".
+A unit consisting of a single glomerulus and the Bowman's capsule surrounding it is called a renal corpuscle, and a unit consisting of single renal corpuscle with its associated mesonephric tubule is called a nephron or "excretory mesonephric unit".

 Development

 Mesonephric vesicle

-Formation of each mesonephric nephron begins when a bit of the intermediate mesoderm adjacent to the mesonephric duct differentiates to form a mesonephric vesicle.
+The formation of each mesonephric nephron begins when a part of the intermediate mesoderm adjacent to the mesonephric duct differentiates to form a mesonephric vesicle.

 Mesonephric tubules

 This vesicle then elongates to form the mesonephric tubule, attaching to the mesonephric duct on one side.
 Meanwhile, an artery from the dorsal aorta begins extending towards the mesonephric tubule.
 When these two structures contact each other, they form the glomerulus and the Bowman's capsule surrounding it.
 The mesonephric tubule is also known as the Wolffian tubules (or Kobelt's tubules).

-On the medial side of the mesonephric duct, from the sixth cervical to the third lumbar segments, a series of tubules, the Wolffian tubules, develops.
+On the medial side of the mesonephric duct, from the sixth cervical to the third lumbar segments, a series of mesonephric tubules develop.
 They increase in number by outgrowths from the original tubules.
-The change from solid masses of cells to instead become hollowed in the center.
+They change from solid masses of cells to become hollowed in the center.
 One end grows toward and finally opens into the mesonephric duct, the other dilates and is invaginated by a tuft of capillary bloodvessels to form a glomerulus.